mrange/pt_src3/README.md

 Eventually I inherited my father's Atari 260 (extended to 1 Meg of RAM) and the monochrome hi-res monitor, 640x400 71 hz and paper white.

 ![Atari 520 ST with a monochrome monitor](https://upload.wikimedia.org/wikipedia/commons/thumb/5/51/Atari_520_ST_%2B_with_monochrome_monitor_SM_124.jpg/1024px-Atari_520_ST_%2B_with_monochrome_monitor_SM_124.jpg)
 > The computer on the picture is an Atari 520 ST but the Atari 260 ST looked exactly like that except different model number.
+The Atari in the picture also has a german layout, just like my 260 ST.

 I still mostly played games while tinkering with programming but didn't see much point in programming as I thought I could just buy the games I needed.